 Whether you’re on your feet all day chasing after kiddos or just standing around the water cooler at work, your feet take a lickin’ and hardly ever get any TLC in return.
 But an Epsom salt foot soak is the perfect way to relax those babies after a long day.

 A hot soak helps soothe muscles, hydrate skin, and can relieve aches and pains due to standing for hours or walking in uncomfortable shoes.
 Plus, Epsom salt can help reduce swelling and keep bacteria and blisters away.

 Epsom Salt Foot Soak

 Epsom salt isn’t actually a salt at all.
 It’s a naturally occurring mineral compound of magnesium and sulfate, both of which contain therapeutic properties [source].
 Because it’s chock full of beneficial minerals, it’s often used in beauty, household and gardening recipes.
 But it’s really Epsom salt’s health benefits that standout the most.

-The combination of magnesium and sulfate is highly effective tonic for all sorts of ailments.
+The combination of magnesium and sulfate is a highly effective tonic for all sorts of ailments.
 And simply soaking your feet in it can have full-body benefits ranging from improved sleep to less pain—and everything in between.

 4 Benefits of an Epsom Salt Foot Soak

 1. Reduces pain and inflammation

 Everyone knows that stress and insomnia go hand in hand.
 Not only does Epsom salt help relax muscles but it also helps relax the mind and relieve stress.
 And since a magnesium deficiency can make stress worse, boosting magnesium intake can have a profound impact on stress levels and sleep quality.